GENL/matice/README.md

 <script defer src="https://unpkg.com/matice-js@1.0.x/dist/js/matice.min.js"></script>
 ```

-* Note that you still have to generate your translation file and make it available to your frontend app by injecting is into you html file or api call or other.
+* Note that you still have to generate your translations file and make
+it available to your frontend app by using `@translations` directive
+or injecting is into you html file
+or api call or other.

 To generate translation file use: